Pomax/arduino-midi-recorder/README.md

 ### The MIDI part of our recorder

 We set up MIDI-In on the Arduino `RX<-0` pin, with MIDI-Thru tapping straight into signal that's getting sent to `RX<-0`, too.
 The only tricky bit about this is that MIDI signals are isolated from the rest of the circuitry via an optocoupler (which gets around ground loop problems by literally transmitting signals by running them through a LED, which emits the electrical signal as light, which then gets picked up by a phototransistor that turns the light back into an electrical signal).
 When placing and connecting the optocoupler, it is very important to make sure you know which pin is pin 1: it'll have a little mark next to it (typically a dot on the chip casing) to tell you that that side has pins 1 through 4 running top to bottom, and pins 5 through 8 on the other side _running bottom to top_.
-Also note that we're not using pins 1 and 4 for this circuit: only pins 2 and 3 are connected to the MIDI-In connector, and pins 5 through 8 are connected to the various arduino pins.
+Also note that we're not using pins 1 and 4 for this circuit: only pins 2 and 3 are connected to the MIDI-In connector, and pins 5 through 8 are connected to the various Arduino pins.

 <a href="https://raw.githubusercontent.com/Pomax/arduino-midi-recorder/master/MIDI.jpg" target="_blank"><img alt="MIDI circuit diagram" src="./MIDI.png" width="75%"></a>